 The base cases for specific voltage stability assessments are described in detail within the associated study report.

 Short-Circuit Assessment Models

 The base case model for the annual short-circuit assessment was the ATC Near-Term Planning Horizon CAPE (fault study related software) scenario.
-On an annual basis, the addition of near-term planning horizon transmission modifications are modeled in CAPE and the current interrupting capability for existing ATC BES circuit breakers and circuit switchers, used to interrupt fault current, are modeled in CAPE.
-The current interrupting capability is compared to the expected short circuit fault current using 3-phase and line-ground short circuit fault simulations.
-Mitigation plans are developed where short circuit fault current sufficiently exceed the device current interrupting capability.
+On an annual basis, the current-interrupting capability for existing ATC BES circuit breakers and circuit switchers and the near-term planning horizon transmission modifications are modeled in CAPE.
+The current-interrupting capability is compared to the expected short circuit fault current using 3-phase and line-to-ground short circuit fault simulations.
+Mitigation plans are developed where short circuit fault current sufficiently exceeds the device current-interrupting capability.
 For our studies of new interconnections, the base model is an as-built CAPE scenario.
 Interconnection studies are used to modify the as-built CAPE base case to include the new interconnected facilities and any proposed transmission system modifications.

 Preliminary Needs and Solution Development

 Steady State Project-Deficient Needs Assessment